danspect/fonts/README.md

-# Fonts Installer Repository
+# Fonts

-This repository provides a curated collection of popular open source fonts with an automated installation script to streamline setup on your system.
+A handy collection of popular open-source fonts, all in one place.
+Comes with an easy-to-use install script to get everything set up on your system in no time.

 ## Included Fonts